 Make sure that you’re talking about all your relevant skills; you don’t want to be boring the HR manager with the swimming certificates you achieved in elementary school.

 Have you ever considered what are good resume skills?
-Struggling for ideas for what to put in your resume skills section?
+Struggling with ideas for what to put in your resume skills section?

 Don’t stress, we’ve got your back.